HiagoW/HiagoW/README.en.md

 <p>
   I have a technical course in Computing for 'Instituto Federal Catarinense' and I'm graduated in System Analysis and Development for Federal University of Paraná.

-  I have experience as Web Developer, using Java (Spring e JSP) e PHP; Front end with HTML, CSS, Javascript e Vue.js; Databases PostgreSQL e MySQL; Mobile with React Native.
+  I have experience as Web Developer, using Java (Spring e JSP) e PHP; Front end with HTML, CSS, Javascript e Vue.js; Databases PostgreSQL e MySQL; Mobile with React Native and Android.

   I'm a self-leaner, motivated, focused, I'm always looking for Knowledge, and I like to share this Knowledge.
 I like to use technology to solve problemas
 </p>